 You could also use 1 cup of fresh crushed pineapple plus 3 tablespoons water.
 But the canned pineapple is the classic version.

-How Should I Frost and Decorate a Hummingbird Cake?
+How to Frost and Decorate a Hummingbird Cake

 - Easy Vanilla Buttercream Frosting